AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-mac/overview.md

 #### Logging level

 There are only two logging levels but we strongly recommend that you use the first, default one.
 The second option (extended logging) should be set only to record a strange program behavior after consulting our technical support.
-If you have enabled the extended logging level, make sure to switch to the default one after generating the logs.
+If you have enabled the extended logging level, make sure to switch to the default one after recording logs.

 #### Hide menu bar icon